 2. The Valley Trail (Blue on the map)

-The Valley Trail provides the easiest and most direct route to the valley top.
+The Valley Trail provides a direct and easier route to the valley top with many opportunities to appreciate wildflowers and appreciate the scenic beauty of the Qu’Appelle Valley.
 Many visitors will elect to take in the Woodland Trail and then continue to the valley top.
-From the junction with the East and West Ridge Trails a visitor may choose to explore the grasslands off the trails or descend by one of the Ridge Trails.
+From the junction with the East and West Ridge Trails a visitor may choose to explore the grasslands off the trails or descend by one of the Ridge Trails or the Deer Trail.
 While the Valley Trail also gains 74 metres in altitude, it is not as steep and climbs more steadily with no dips, so involves less climbing than either the East or West Ridge Trails.
-The trail is 0.6 kms in length.
+The trail is 0.59 kms in length.

 3. The Woodland Trail (Yellow on the map)